MinnPost/minnpost-wordpress/wp-content/plugins/stop-spammer-registrations-plugin/readme.txt

 = 2020.6 =
 * [New] Send email when allow list request is approved (community request)
-* [New] Approve or Deny action in request email with link to Allow List page (community request)
+* [New] Approve or Block action in request email with link to Allow List page (community request)
 * [Update] Update Stop Spammers menu icon to 'S' logo
 * [Fix] Conditional fields hidden on page load when option is enabled
 * [Fix] Updates to multisite (community reported)